-The mission of the Department of the Behavioral and Social Sciences is to contribute to the University’s mission of promoting students’ intellectual growth, individual enrichment, skill development, and career preparations in the areas of criminal justice, sociology, social work, and psychology.
+The mission of the Department of the Behavioral and Social Sciences is to contribute to the University’s mission of promoting students’ intellectual growth, individual enrichment, skill development, and career preparations in the areas of criminal justice, cyber criminology, social work, and psychology.

-The Department of Behavioral and Social Sciences offers degrees in criminal justice, psychology, sociology, and social work.
+The Department of Behavioral and Social Sciences offers degrees in criminal justice, cyber criminology, psychology, and social work.

 A psychology degree qualifies a person to work in mental health care centers, child and family welfare agencies, law enforcement offices, industries (personnel work), various social work agencies, churches, and private consulting firms.